greeve/eportfolio/05_competency_c.md

 ## Conclusion

 Libraries and information organizations stand in a unique position to understand, embrace, and reflect this diversity.

+Similar to Cohen, the work of an information professional is social in nature working with other professionals and with patrons of the organization.

+It involves working with people from diverse appearance, age, economic status and backgrounds in a way that acknowledges, respects, and celebrates this diversity.

+When diversity is understood, appreciated, and embraced the service of information professionals demonstrate the value that a group is stronger because of it's diversity not in spite of it.

 ## References